 Chicken Francese gets a creamy twist with this Creamy Chicken Francese recipe!

-Chicken Francese, also know as Chicken Francaise — a popular recipe found in many restaurants in the United States — was originally developed in America by Italian immigrants.
-Just as good as a Piccata, the flavours in a traditional Francese are absolutely incredible.
+Chicken Francese, also know as Chicken Francaise, is a popular recipe found in many restaurants in the United States.
+Originally developed in America by Italian immigrants, Francese is just as good as Piccata, while the flavours in a traditional Francese are absolutely incredible.
 Now they are EVEN BETTER by adding a kick of garlic and a splash of cream to the sauce!